rimuz/smudge/docs/lang.md

 has **not** a matching **native class** (with native I mean a C++ class).

 ## `String` and **UTF-8**
-Smudge's strings fully support **UTF-8** with some specialized functions (when we treat them, I'll tell you, typically starting with `u_`).
+Smudge's strings fully support **UTF-8** with some specialized functions (when we treat them, I'll tell you, but typically they start with `u_`).
 However, to use it effectively, you should understand how does UTF-8
 work: below is a simple explanation.

 #### ASCII and UTF-8
 As you know, ASCII uses only **7 bits** to represent all its characters.
 All its implementations, although, use a whole **byte** for each character.
 **UTF-8** was born to extend the character set of **ASCII** being, at the same way, fully compatible with it.

-In fact, all ASCII strings **are** automatically UTF-8 strings because all of the ASCII characters **exist** in UTF-8.
-But how are [128,172](http://www.unicode.org/versions/Unicode9.0.0/) characters represented in a single byte?
+In fact, all ASCII strings **are** automatically UTF-8 strings because all of the ASCII characters **exist** in
+UTF-8.
+But how are [128,172](http://www.unicode.org/versions/Unicode9.0.0/)
+characters represented in a single byte?
 The answer is: they are **not** in a single byte!
 Each UTF-8 character is contained in 1, 2, 3 or even 4 **bytes**